-Table 1-5 Special keys and their descriptions
+Table 1-6 Special keys and their descriptions

 Component Description (1) esc key Activates certain computer functions when pressed in combination with other keys, such as tab or shift.
-(2) Search key Opens a search box.
-(3) Action keys Execute frequently used system functions.
+(2) Search key (3) Action keys Execute frequently used system functions.